ivivanov/gointerview/content/031-debugging.md

 weight = 31
 +++

+# Debugging in Go
+*Key Questions for Effective Troubleshooting*

 ## Questions?
 1. How do you debug concurrent code in Go?
 1. What is `pprof`?
 Name few key features.